AgoraIO-Community/Custom-Conversational-AI-Agent-Deployer/aws/README.md

 This will show:

-- Redis URI
+- Redis host and port
-- Agent IP addresses
+- Agent public and private IP addresses
-- Proxy Router IP address
+- Proxy Router public and private IP address
+- ECR Registry URLs for proxy and agent

 ## Development

 The infrastructure code is in `index.ts` and includes:

-- Container registry setup
+- Container registry setup (ECR repositories for proxy and agent)
+- VPC configuration with public/private subnets
-- Agent droplet creation
+- Agent EC2 instance creation with auto-scaling
-- Proxy router configuration
+- Proxy router configuration and deployment
+- Redis cluster setup
-- Network and security settings
+- Network security and IAM configuration

 ## Architecture